bgwest/27-form-props/README.md

 Current Bugs:

-* search button bug -- search button auto searches the default value (which is cats :) ), however you have to click twice for new searches.
 * null error handling is missing. if you click twice to search and console.log has an error, the reddit form does not exist.